 - On MMC Connect in the Registration Menu, you will see listed your registration date and time and any restrictions (Holds) and clearances on your account.

-Online Registration for Summer and Fall 2021 begins
+Online Registration for January, Spring, and Summer 1 & 2, 2022 begins

 Other Important Information

 Holds Removal Period - October 18, 2021 - October 29, 2021

 (Check on MMC Connect for restrictions & see the appropriate department to clear your hold)

 You will receive an email notification of your priority registration date/time during the week of October 18th, 2021.